1955 - A bustling industrial side

 In between the city center of Bocholt and the recreational Aa lake lies a forgotten industrial terrain.
-Despite it’s central location this area has nearly disappeared from the collective memory of the locals.
+Despite its central location this area has nearly disappeared from the collective memory of the locals.
 Behind the brick walls one can discover hidden treasures: the river landscape of the Aa, immense industrial halls and a modern textile museum.
-With these ingredients Bureau B+B and SeARCH developed an urban plan to transform the area towards a lively cultural- and residential area.
+With these ingredients Bureau B+B and SeARCH developed an urban plan to transform the area into a lively cultural and residential area.

 Bocholt is an old textile town.
 For more than two centuries the local industry produced the world famous blue and red checked tea towels.
-A small scale industrial landscape arose along the river Aa, characterized by shed roofs, brick walls, high chimneys and relicts of machines.
-Brown brick frontsw, dark roof tiles, red paths, a russet train bridge and the verdigris covered reinforced steel banks form today’s identity of hidden places.
+A small-scale industrial landscape rose along the river Aa, characterized by shed roofs, brick walls, high chimneys and relicts of machines.
+Brown brick fronts, dark roof tiles, red paths, a russet train bridge and the verdigris covered reinforced steel banks form today’s identity of hidden places.
 Green hedges and the leaves of overhanging shore trees frame the space of the hidden riverside.

 These atmospheres form the base for the transformation of the area: the scale of the buildings and the open space, the appearance of the architecture and the vegetation.

 To bring the area back into collective memory existing buildings are being opened for temporary events and uses: a secret garden, a skate café, little markets, concerts and cinemas etc. People are invited and seduced to explore the area.
 Existing cultural institutes are expanding and transforming former backsides towards lively fronts through big squares that can be used for events in public space.